How to Create and Send Custom Signatures

 Below are steps to create your own custom signatures, and recommendations on how to best use them.

 - Open your user profile, which is the circle icon in the top right corner of the dashboard.

 - Under the Preferences tab, click the Add Signature button.

 - Enter whatever you’d like your signature to be.

 - Be sure to click Submit when you’re done to save it!

 - Repeat steps 2-4 until you’ve created all the signatures you want.
 You can delete or update these signatures at any time.

 - Select which signature you want to be your default.
 This is the one you’ll send more often than not.

-- If you want your default signature included with every message you send, check the corresponding box to do so.
+- If you want your default signature included with every message you send, check the Auto Add Signature to All Messages box.

 How To Send a Custom Signature